-During 2023, our independent, non-executive Chairman of the Board of Directors received an annual cash retainer of \$150,000, each other non-employee member of the Board of Directors received an annual cash retainer of \$43,000, all non-employee directors receive an annual cash fee of \$7,500, \$5,000 and \$3,750 for service as a member of the Audit, Compensation and Nominations Committees, respectively, or an additional annual cash fee of \$15,000, \$10,000 and \$7,500 for service as Chairman of the Audit, Compensation and Nominations Committees, respectively.
-In addition, each non-employee member of the Board of Directors was issued an option exercisable for 110,000 shares of our common stock, for a term of seven years, vesting monthly over one year of the date of grant.
-In setting 2023 compensation for directors, the Compensation Committee relied on a report from Meridian Compensation Partners, LLC.
+- Our independent, non-executive Chairman of the Board of Directors received an annual cash retainer of \$154,000. - Other non-employee members of the Board of Directors were entitled to an annual cash retainer of \$47,000. - Non-employee directors were entitled to annual cash fees of \$7,500, \$5,000 and \$3,750 for service as a member of the Audit, Compensation and Nominations Committees, respectively. - Non-employee directors were entitled to an additional annual cash fee of \$15,000, \$10,000 and \$7,500 for service as Chairman of the Audit, Compensation and Nominations Committees.

+In setting 2024 compensation for directors, the Compensation Committee relied on a report prepared by Meridian in December 2023.